Afrapix: Conflicts

 The photographers put themselves at risk each time they worked, given that authority figures might beat or even shoot them.

 While working in townships, their works were confiscated at times.
 The facilities of some Afrapix members were pillaged.
 Surveillance by Security Police made situations difficult.
 Photographers could also be detained extralegally.

 Since there was no single person or persons in charge of Afrapix, there were contrasts of perspectives and ideas amongst the members.
 Due to this, disagreements occurred and the eventual split between the more political side and the individual documentary side, which would later be called Southlight.

 There were also many criticisms of the Afrapix movement.
 It was viewed negatively by some who thought the group only showed black Africans as powerless.
 Various Afrapix photographers themselves said they felt pressured to fulfill stereotypes through their images.

+The Afrapix Consolidation Project

+In 2019 a project was initiated by Paul Weinberg, one of the founders of Afrapix, to identify photographs made by members of Afrapix as well as related posters and publications, to digitise this material, and to make it accessible for research.
+Weinberg worked with researcher Kylie Thomas and archivists at the University of the Witwatersrand in Johannesburg to locate, digitise and curate the materials.
+The Afrapix collection can be accessed through the Wits University Research Archives.